List of missing in California’s deadliest wildfire down to 1

 PARADISE, Calif.
-(AP) — Only one person remains listed as missing from the deadliest wildfire in California history after deputies located an Oroville woman.
+(AP) — Only one person remains listed as missing from the deadliest wildfire in California history after deputies found an Oroville woman.

 The Butte County Sheriff’s Office said Friday that 47-year-old Wendy Carroll was aware she was considered missing but never contacted authorities to say she was safe because of possible legal issues.